nielsbasjes/yauaa/documentation/content/expect/Limitations.md

 The difference between "Mobile Safari" and "Safari" has been defined for Google Chrome as the difference between "Phone" and "Tablet" (see the [Chrome documentation](https://developer.chrome.com/multidevice/user-agent) on this).

-And as you can see in this example: we sometimes get it wrong.
+And as you can see in this example: we sometimes get it wrong (The `Samsung T805s` is in reality a Tablet).
 The impact in this case is however very limited: Of the 445 visitors I found using this device only 2 were classified wrong all others were correct.

+## Unexpected differences
+Some cases that seem very similar to the previous example are in a way correct.

+Take for example the Samsung Galaxy S8 (SM-G950F) which is a Phone.

+In normal use the Useragent looks like this:

+    Mozilla/5.0 (Linux; Android 9; SM-G950F) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/105.0.0.0 Mobile Safari/537.36

+when this device is connected to a computer screen then "Samsung Dex" (Dex = Desktop Experience) takes over and the screen layout and usage of the phone changes dramatically.

+    Mozilla/5.0 (Linux; Android 9; SM-G950F) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/105.0.0.0 Safari/537.36

+This time the change (from `Mobile Safari` to just `Safari`) indicates the device is to be treated as a `Tablet` because the screen size and ways of interacting have changed.

+## Some are simply incorrect
-A second example is when the Samsung Browser is installed on a non-Samsung device (in this example a Google Nexus 6):
+When the Samsung Browser is installed on a non-Samsung device (in this example a Google Nexus 6) you get this:

     Mozilla/5.0 (Linux; Android 7.0; SAMSUNG Nexus 6 Build/NBD92G) AppleWebKit/537.36 (KHTML, like Gecko) SamsungBrowser/5.4 Chrome/51.0.2704.106 Mobile Safari/537.36